 Having moles electively removed, out of melanoma fear, can also be referred to as “de-moling.”

-However, Dr. Tsoukas explains: “The principal always followed in medical care is according to Hippocrates’ oath, ‘First do no harm.’
+However, “The principal always followed in medical care is according to Hippocrates’ oath, ‘First do no harm,’” says Maria M. Tsoukas, MD, PhD, Assistant Professor, Dermatology Section, University of Chicago.

 In medicine and specifically in dermatology, we keep a very low threshold in clinical examination and in deciding which nevi need to be biopsied or removed.”